PhoenixGreen/Cypherpunktimes-articles/TaprootAssets.md

 Off-chain Scalability: Taproot Assets can be transferred off-chain using Lightning channels, which support both single-hop and multi-hop transfers.
 This is crucial for scalability, allowing the system to handle a higher volume of transactions without bloating the Bitcoin blockchain.

-Support for Various Asset Types: The protocol supports different assets, from divisible standard assets to non-divisible collectibles.
+Support for Various Asset Types: The protocol supports different items, from divisible standard assets to non-divisible collectibles.
 Each type of asset can have unique rules and structures for issuance, transfer, and management.

 Proof of Reserves/Supply: Using the MS-SMT structure, the protocol can efficiently prove the total amount of any asset and ensure that assets don't get inflated beyond their initial issuance parameters.